An affiliate broker may perform real estate brokerage activities for how many different brokerage firms during the same time period?

 Rationale

-To legally operate a branch office, a principal broker must secure an additional firm license from the Real Estate Commission.
-This requirement ensures that the branch operates under the regulatory framework that governs real estate practices in the area.
+When a principal broker opens a branch office, they are required to obtain an additional firm license specifically for that location from the Real Estate Commission.
+This ensures that the branch operates under the same legal and regulatory standards as the main office.

 Conclusion